 Well, cheerleading camp sounds AWFUL.
 Cheerleaders get docked points for not being aggressively positive at all times.
 I can’t fathom why anyone would voluntarily subject themselves to such an environment.
 The Shadyside Cheer Squad also got a new member, a freshman named Hannah.
 Hannah is very spoiled and extremely hateable.
 From Day One, she throws her unchecked privilege around with a complete lack of self-awareness.
 I can totally understand why The Evil makes her its first target.
 I would too if I were a demonic entity stuck at cheer camp.

 Unfortunately, The Evil seems to have lost its edge in The Third Evil.
-The first two books gave us a bus crash in a graveyard, a cheerleader scalded to death in the locker room showers, a football star drowned in his own blood after his hand was severed with a saw, and the attempted strangulation of our protagonist by a science class skeleton.
+The first two books gave us a bus crash in a graveyard, a cheerleader scalded to death in the locker room showers, a football star drowned in his own blood after his hand was severed with a shop saw, and the attempted strangulation of our protagonist by a science class skeleton.
 In this installment, The Evil superheated Hannah’s bathwater and burned her, then cut off her hair while she was sleeping.
 It also phantom-tripped a rival cheerleader at Cheer camp in front of everyone.
 Don’t get me wrong – all of those were very satisfying.
 Both characters were all incredibly annoying.
 But there were no deaths this time around; it was all pranks and failed murder attempts.

 My biggest issue with this book was the mechanics of demon possession.
 Corky and Sarah Fear both seemed to come and go in terms of being in control, but Kimmy had absolutely no recollection of being possessed.
 This was an inconsistency that could have been easily remedied with Kimmy having some memories of book two.
-Then there’s The Evil’s abilities.
+Then there are The Evil’s abilities.
 It has crazy telekinetic powers, but in this last book, it chose to only use them for tripping people and heating up bathwater.
 It can move from body to body (including freshly dead bodies), but if you kill yourself with the evil in you it gets trapped in your dead body.
 Those are some very inconsistent demon rules.
 I also wish it had been given a name aside from “The Evil Spirit.”

 Getting The Evil’s perspective did confirm what I was beginning to think at the end of book two: The Evil is not the smartest demonic entity in Shadyside.
 You would think that an ancient evil spirit who liked killing people would be better at it, but you would be wrong.
 Corky tried to kill Debra by running her over in a public parking lot, and then again by pushing her off the top of an old windmill.
 Corky’s plan in the climactic scene was to kill Kimmy by pushing her into a river from a cliff, which wasn’t high enough to kill either Kimmy or Corky on impact.